-- 4.1.1 There is a significant shortage of housing in the UK and this problem has persisted for decades.
+- There is a significant shortage of housing in the UK and this problem has persisted for decades.
 Not enough homes are being built to meet current or future needs and Gloucester is certainly not immune from this major social and economic issue.
 Gloucester's population is growing, but the city is physically constrained by the M5 to the east and floodplain to the west and is not able to meet its housing needs without formal cooperation with its neighbouring authorities.
-Through the adopted JCS the urban extensions to Gloucester (geographically in Tewkesbury Borough) will make an important contribution to meeting housing needs up to 2031.
-However, further allocations are made through the GCP and it is important that the most effective use of these sites is made of these development opportunities and that residential development delivers the range of housing required to meet the city's needs.
-Further information on the city's housing requirement, delivery and site allocations made through the GCP is provided at Section 4 Site allocations. - 4.1.2 Policy SP1 'The need for new development' of the adopted JCS sets a housing requirement ofat least 14,359 new homes over the plan period of 2011 2031.
-Table SP2b of the JCS identifies the urban capacity at that time as 7,772 homes, taken from different sources of supply.
-This figure does not represent a cap on capacity and, as highlighted elsewhere in the GCP, the City Council takes a positive approach to development proposals, where consistent with the development strategy of the JCS and policies contained in the Development Plan as a whole. - 4.1.3 The supporting text to Policy SD13 'Gypsies, Travellers and Travelling Showpeople' identify needs relating to the Gypsy, Traveller and Travelling Showpeople community.
+Through the adopted ICS the urban extensions to Gloucester (geographically in Tewkesbury Borough) will make an important contribution to meeting housing needs up to 2031.
+However, further allocations are made through the GCP and it is important that the most effective use of these sites is made of these development opportunities and that residential development delivers the range of housing required to meet the city's needs. - 4.1.2 Policy SPI 'The need for new development' of the adopted JCS sets a housing requirement of at least 14,359 new homes over the plan period of 2011 2031.
+Table SP2b of the JCS apportions the district capacity in the urban area at 7,772 homes, taken from different sources of supply.
+This figure does not represent a cap on capacity and, as highlighted elsewhere in the GCP, the City Council takes a positive approach to development proposals, where consistent with the development strategy of the JCS and policies contained in the Development Plan as a whole.

+- 4.1.3 The supporting text to Policy SD13 'Gypsies, Travellers and Travelling Showpeople' identify needs relating to the Gypsy, Traveller and Travelling Showpeople community.
 At the time of writing, there are no deliverable sites for these needs in Gloucester City.

-However, the Councilcontinues to explore opportunities within its administrative area and work proactively with neighbouring local authorities to meet these needs.

-Furthermore, Policy SD13 and Policy SD11 'Housing mix and standards' are enabling policies that support the delivery of suitable sites, where in accordance with the development plan, should they come forward as windfallproposals. - 4.1.4 Appendix 1 provides the housing trajectory and five-year housing land supply calculation asof the end of March 2021.
-In addition, it appears from limited evidence available (21) that as of 1 April 2022, the Council will be able to demonstrate a five-year supply of deliverable housing on adoption of the GCP. - 4.1.5 When people have decent, affordable and secure housing this acts as a foundation for healthy and happy communities and stable family lives.
+However, the Council continues to explore opportunities within its administrative area and work proactively with neighbouring local authorities to meet these needs.
+Furthermore, Policy SD13 and Policy SD11 'Housing mix and standards' are enabling policies that support the delivery of suitable sites, where in accordance with the development plan, should they come forward as windfall proposals. - 4.1.4 Appendix I provides the housing trajectory and five-year housing land supply calculation as of the end of March 2021.
+In addition, it appears from limited evidence available 21 that as of I April 2022, the Council will be able to demonstrate a five-year supply of deliverable housing on adoption of the GCP. - 4.1.5 When people have decent, affordable and secure housing this acts as a foundation for healthy and happy communities and stable family lives.
 Ideally good housing needs to be close to schools, healthcare and public transport links.
 Good housing improves environmental and economic wellbeing and helps to create stronger communities and places that can act as a draw to investment and skilled workers.